ostinelli/syn/README.md

 syn:force_cluster_sync(registry | groups) -> ok.
 ```

 > As per the notes above, in normal conditions Syn doesn't need to be manually synced.
-This function will force a full mesh sync on all of the cluster.
+This function will force a full mesh sync on all of the cluster and is **experimental**.
 Use it as a last resort.

 ## Internals
 As of v2.1, Syn uses ETS for memory storage and doesn't have any external dependency.
 Syn has its own replication and net splits conflict resolution mechanisms.